Small Closet Organization

 - Install shelving above your hanging storage and make sure to use all the vertical space available.

 option, but they can make storing high-heeled shoes and other small accessories difficult.
-Wood closet shelves are more expensive, but they provide a flat surface for storing all kinds of items and have a custom look. - For folded t-shirts, sweaters and accessories, use shelf dividers to keep items separated and neat.
+Wood closet shelves require a higher investment, but they provide a flat surface and have a custom look. - For folded t-shirts, sweaters and accessories, use shelf dividers to keep items separated and neat.

 - Accessories like ties or bigger items like purses and bags can go in storage bins or be arranged neatly in a row.